eisaAbdallah/E-Vision-Test/README.md

 i should either create an api for producer with help of the springboot restcontroller And two apis for the consumers to write the file

                          -------------******-----------
+first  i creatred the the admin conf of kafka and added in the properties file the property spring.autoconfigure.exclude to disable autodatasiource configuration i created three apis get http methods
+1- /prodcer to send data to topics
+2- /starter-consumer to  consime data in the topic of the lessthan 1000 amount
+3- /dollar-consumer to  consime data in the topic of the greaterthan 1000 amount  and change it to $
+4-i made csv parsing usinfg open parser of the csv with assigned class named with ParserCSV enclosed with the three metioned properties

+                          -------------******-----------

 used  Tools:
 Ide Intelliji